 - A wage increase supported by a price premium paid by fifteen corporate purchasers of Fair Food Program product;

-- Human rights-based Code of Conduct, applicable to all Participating Growers spanning nine states from Florida to California and eleven different types of crops; and
+- Human rights-based Code of Conduct, applicable to all Participating Growers spanning ten states from Florida to California and eleven different types of crops; and

 - Market-based rewards and consequences that incentivize compliance with the Code.

 The price premium and the Code of Conduct, which were developed by workers, growers, and corporate buyers, form the foundation for a new model of social responsibility.

 The Fair Food Program emerged from the Coalition of Immokalee Workers’ (CIW) successful Campaign for Fair Food, a campaign to affirm the human rights of tomato workers and improve the conditions under which they labor.
 In 2015, the FFP expanded to the summer operations of Florida-based growers in Georgia, North Carolina, South Carolina, Virginia, Maryland and New Jersey.
 Since 2020, the FFP has been steadily expanding to new states and crops, adding new growers in Florida, Maryland, North Carolina, Tennessee, Colorado, and California as well as cut flowers, sweet potatoes, lettuce, herbs, squash, peaches, and melons.